T-Brockhouse/IE_laptops/README.md

 ## Features

-  *Web Scraping: Gather data from a German Electronics online shop.
+  **Web Scraping**: Gather data from a German Electronics online shop.

-  *Data Extraction: Use a LLM to convert unstructured text into structured data (e.g., brand, price, CPU, ...).
+  **Data Extraction**: Use a LLM to convert unstructured text into structured data (e.g., brand, price, CPU, ...).

-  *Data Analysis: Perform simple analyses on the extracted data.
+  **Data Analysis**: Perform simple analyses on the extracted data.

 ## Setup